n8willis/opentype-shaping-documents/opentype-shaping-sinhala.md

 #### 4.3: Reph ####

 "Reph" must be moved from the beginning of the syllable to its final position.
-Because Sinhala incorporates the `REPH_POS_AFTER_MAIN` shaping characteristic, this final position is immediately after the syllable base.
+Because Sinhala incorporates the `REPH_POS_AFTER_POST` shaping characteristic, this final position is defined to be immediately after any post-base consonant forms.

 The algorithm for finding the final "Reph" position is